Inouye165/grihf-frontend_capstone_starter_code/README.md

 # Front-End Development Capstone Project

 Welcome to the Front-End Development Capstone Project for the Coursera course.
-This project will guide you through setting up a GitHub repository, developing static website layouts, and completing a front-end development capstone project.
+This project will guide you through setting up a GitHub repository, developing static website layouts, and completing a front-end development capstone project. f

 ## Table of Contents
 - [Introduction](#introduction)